shizuo-kaji/DemoFeatureInvariance/README.md

 Purpose of this demo
 ---------------------

-This demo is designed to illustrate a simple but important point in applied machine learning:
+This demo is designed to illustrate a simple but important point in applied machine learning using a simple synthetic dataset based on 2D triangles.

 - Raw data often contains multiple kinds of information (different "aspects").
 For example, the six coordinates (x1,y1,x2,y2,x3,y3) encode absolute position, orientation, scale, and the triangle's intrinsic shape.
 - The prediction target (u, v or w) depends only on a subset of those aspects (or they have "invariance").
 For instance, u (centroid sum) depends on position, v (area) depends on shape *and* scale, and w (angle-based) depends on shape but not scale.